mufiz-asyarkoni/mufiz-asyarkoni/README.md

 ### 📋 Research + Development
 - <b>MawarizCalculator</b>: A windows application that is able to perform inheritance calculations for heirs based on the rules and regulations according to Islamic Shari'a or Fiqh Mawaris.
-- <b>WajahKampus</b>: It is a website-based platform that is able to display data (with photos) of students or alumni from a university in Indonesia based on their name or NIM.
+- <b>WajahKampus</b>: A website-based platform that is able to display data (with photos) of students or alumni from a university in Indonesia based on their name or NIM.
 - <b>IndoBusinessIntelligence</b>: A BI (business intelligence) platform capable of providing summary and business decisions based on open data through macro and micro parameters.
-- <b>KoonekTik</b>: Web-based ERP platform for integrated management for internet service providers.
+- <b>KoonekTik</b>: A website-based ERP platform for integrated management for internet service providers.
 With features consisting of finance, employee management, assignments, network provisioning, to project management.
+- <b>GOPA Dashboard</b>: A website-based admin dashboard capable of automatic input of player data (score, rank, etc.) from a mobile game (Android/iOS) to the backend database.